 Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 At the weekend we were invited to Southampton for a festive family break thanks to Visit Southampton.
 It’s the start of all the festive fun in Southampton and we couldn’t wait to see what the city would have in store for us!
+We’ve only really spent time in the city when getting cruises from Southampton so we were looking forward to spending some quality time there.

 Getting to Southampton